DrDoIt/dharma/README.md

 # dharma
-Peace is a deb package app designed with Linux Mint in mind.
+Dharma is a deb package app designed with Linux Mint in mind.
 It returns the Dharma to those who seek inspiration.

 Install the deb package.
 Open app.